kenvb/badusb/docs/06pastebin.md

 3. Convert from duckyscript to arduino
 4. Upload it and observe your results

-> Warning: yes this will probably take some attempts to get it right.
+> Yes this will probably take some attempts to get it right.